-- 40 It has been long debated which of GPP or TER controls the spatial and temporal variability of NEE.
-Several studies have ascribed inter-annual variability in NEE to variability in either GPP (Ahlstrom et al., 2015; Janssens et al., 2001; Jung et al., 2011, 2017; Stoy et al., 2009; Urbanski et al., 2007) or TER (Morgenstern et al., 2004; Valentini et al., 2000) or both (Ma et al., 2007; Wohlfahrt et al., 2008b).
+It has been long debated which of GPP or TER controls the spatial and temporal variability of NEE.
+Several studies have ascribed inter-annual variability in NEE to variability in either GPP (Ahlstrom et al., 2015; Janssens et al., 2001; Jung et al.,

+- 40 2011, 2017; Stoy et al., 2009; Urbanski et al., 2007) or TER (Morgenstern et al., 2004; Valentini et al., 2000) or both (Ma et al., 2007; Wohlfahrt et al., 2008b).
 GPP and TER show comparable ranges of IAV, typically larger in absolute terms than that observed for NEE due to the temporal correlation between the two gross fluxes (Richardson et al., 2007).
-Given that 45 photosynthesis and respiration may respond differently to environmental drivers (Luyssaert et al., 2007; Polley et al., 2008), the interpretation of climate impacts on the variability of NEE requires the understanding of the relation between the IAV of NEE and that of GPP and TER (Polley et al., 2010). - The environmental factors driving the IAV of NEE (IAVNEE) include: climate, physiology, phenology, natural and anthropogenic disturbances (Marcolla et al., 2011; Richardson et al., 2007; Shao et al., 2015).
-Understanding the spatio-50 temporal variability of NEE and its controlling mechanisms is essential to assess the vulnerability of the terrestrial carbon budget, to evaluate the land mitigation potentials and to quantify the ecosystem capacity to store carbon under future climatic conditions (Heimann and Reichstein, 2008).
-Besides, quantifying inter-annual variability in NEE is a prerequisite for detecting longer-term trends or step changes in flux magnitude in response to climatic or anthropogenic influences and identifying its drivers (Cox et al., 2000; Lombardozzi et al., 2014). - 55 The temporal dynamic of NEE has been addressed in numerous studies, based on either "top-down" approaches, which primarily focuses on aircraft atmospheric budgets (Leuning et al., 2004), tower based boundary layer observations (Bakwin et al., 2004) and tracer transport inversion (Baker et al., 2006; Gurney et al., 2002; Rödenbeck et al., 2003), or on "bottomup" methods that rely on data-driven gridded products derived from the up-scaling of flux data (Jung et al., 2011, 2017; Papale et al., 2015; Papale and Valentini, 2003) or process-based biogeochemical models that simulate regional carbon budgets (Desai et al., 2008, 2007; Mahadevan et al., 2008).
-60 et al., 2010) and the Jena CarboScope Inversion top-down product, which estimates land (and ocean) fluxes from atmospheric CO2 concentration measurements and atmospheric transport modelling (Rödenbeck et al., 2003).
-In particular, this analysis aims to: i) assess the magnitude and the spatial pattern of IAV of NEE (IAVNEE), ii) investigate the role of key climatic variables, like temperature and precipitation, in driving the spatial pattern of IAV identify the role of photosynthesis and respiration as sources of IAVNEE and iii) identify the role of photosynthesis and respiration as sources of IAVNEE investigate the role of key climatic variables like temperature and precipitation in driving the spatial pattern of IAV.
+Given that photosynthesis and respiration may respond differently to environmental drivers (Luyssaert et al., 2007; Polley et al., 2008), the interpretation of climate impacts on the variability of NEE requires the understanding of the relation between the IAV of NEE and that of GPP and TER (Polley et al., 2010). - 45

+The environmental factors driving the IAV of NEE (IAV{NEE}) include: climate, physiology, phenology, natural and anthropogenic disturbances (Marcolla et al., 2011; Richardson et al., 2007; Shao et al., 2015).
+Understanding the spatiotemporal variability of NEE and its controlling mechanisms is essential to assess the vulnerability of the terrestrial carbon budget, to evaluate the land mitigation potentials and to quantify the ecosystem capacity to store carbon under future climatic conditions (Heimann and Reichstein, 2008).
+Besides, quantifying inter-annual variability in NEE is a prerequisite for detecting longer-term trends or step changes in flux magnitude in response to climatic or anthropogenic influences and identifying its drivers (Cox et al., 2000; Lombardozzi et al., 2014).

+The temporal dynamic of NEE has been addressed in numerous studies, based on either "top-down" approaches, which primarily focuses on aircraft atmospheric budgets (Leuning et al., 2004), tower based boundary layer observations (Bakwin et al., 2004) and tracer transport inversion (Baker et al., 2006; Gurney et al., 2002; Rödenbeck et al., 2003), or on "bottomup" methods that rely on data-driven gridded products derived from the up-scaling of flux data (Jung et al., 2011, 2017; Papale et al., 2015; Papale and Valentini, 2003) or process-based biogeochemical models that simulate regional carbon budgets (Desai et al., 2008, 2007; Mahadevan et al., 2008).

+Despite the broad literature on the subject, very few examples of IAV analysis based on multiple data streams are 60 available in the literature (Desai et al., 2010; Pacala, 2001; Poulter et al., 2014).
+In the present study patterns and controls of the inter-annual variability of NEE have been analysed using three different data streams: ecosystem level data from the FLUXNET database, the MPI-MTE bottom-up product resulting from the statistical up-scaling of in-situ flux data (le Maire et al., 2010) and the Jena CarboScope Inversion top-down product, which estimates land (and ocean) fluxes from atmospheric CO2 concentration measurements and atmospheric transport modelling (Rödenbeck et al., 2003).
+In particular, 65 this analysis aims to: i) assess the magnitude and the spatial pattern of IAV of NEE (IAV{NEE}), ii) investigate the role of key climatic variables, like temperature and precipitation, in driving the spatial pattern of IAV and iii) identify the role of photosynthesis and respiration as sources of IAV{NEE}.
 Finally, the consistencies and discrepancies among the different data products are analysed and critically evaluated.

-Despite the broad literature on the subject, very few examples of IAV analysis based on multiple data streams are available in the literature (Desai et al., 2010; Pacala, 2001; Poulter et al., 2014).
-In the present study patterns and controls of the inter-annual variability of NEE have been analysed using three different data streams: ecosystem level data from the

-FLUXNET database, the MPI-MTE bottom-up product resulting from the statistical up-scaling of in-situ flux data (le Maire